 The 2017-18 season brought Ms. Major a high anticipated international debut at the famed Teatro Colón in Buenos Aires, Argentina in the role of Norma under the baton of Maestro Renato Palumbo with great success.
 She made her Carnegie Hall debut with Mid America Productions as the soprano soloist for Haydn's Missa Cellensis and Vivaldi's Gloria.
 She also returned to the Greenville Symphony in Verdi's Messa da Requiem.
 Ms. Major returned to the operatic stage making her debut in the role of Norma with West Bay Opera in San Francisco.

-2019-2020 engagements include performing Mahler No. 2 Resurrection Symphony under the baton of Maestro Enrique Diemecke with the Flint Symphony.
+2019-2020 engagements include returning to Carnegie Hall as the evenings soprano soloist with the New England Symphonic Ensemble in the Rutter Magnificat and Mass of the Children followed by Vaughan Williams Dona nobis pacem.
+She will be performing Mahler No. 2 Resurrection Symphony under the baton of Maestro Enrique Diemecke with the Flint Symphony.
 She makes another role debut singing Lucrezia in Verdi's rarely performed I Due Foscari with West Bay Opera.
-She will return to the Greenville Symphony performing Beethoven's Ninth Symphony and will perform Mozart concert arias with the Midsummer Mozart Festival.
+Two exciting new Verdi role debuts include Abigaille in Nabucco and Lady Macbeth.
+She will return to the Greenville Symphony performing Beethoven's Ninth Symphony and will perform Mozart concert arias with the Midsummer Mozart Festival in San Francisco.

 In 2016 she returned to the Arizona MusicFest singing the final scene in Salome and Carmina Burana and sang Beethoven’s Ninth the Winston-Salem Symphony both under the baton of Robert Moody.